Header Image

 The conclusion must then be that stress symptoms are initially completely healthy neurophysiological reactions.
 ADHD symptoms, on the other hand, are not, although they are identical: because ADHD triggers these symptoms without an adequate stressor being present.

 However, this explains why any attempt to understand the neurophysiological development of ADHD symptoms as a part of the disease must fail.
-If the development of an ADHD symptom were to be interrupted at its neurophysiological point of origin, this would also prevent healthy stress symptoms, which are a functional reaction to a stressor.
+If the development of an ADHD symptom were interrupted at its neurophysiological point of origin, this would also prevent healthy stress symptoms, which are a functional reaction to a stressor.

 4. Stress benefits of individual stress symptoms